 *drops mic ….

-Past Reseves And The PAP Government’s Fiscal Philosophy
+Past Reserves And The PAP Government's Fiscal Philosophy

-Most other governments use current income, including proceeds from land sales to fund current fiscal expenditures.
-That is say, they sell land to raise money to pay for running of the government.
-A good example of this is Hong Kong, with it’s sky high property prices and scarce public housing.
+Most other governments use current income, including proceeds from land sales, to fund current fiscal expenditures.
+That is to say; they sell land to raise money to pay for the running of the government.
+An excellent example of this is Hong Kong, with its sky-high property prices and scarce public housing.

-It does not take a genius to sense the inherent dangers of raising funds to run a government this way, especially a land scarce one.
-But thanks to the late Lee Kuan Yew however, the PAP government has taken a different approach from the very beginning.
+It does not take a genius to sense the inherent dangers of raising funds to run a government this way, especially a land-scarce one.
+But thanks to the late Lee Kuan Yew, however, the PAP government has taken a different approach from the beginning.

-In Singapore land also forms part of the past reserves.
-More importantly, proceeds from any land sale, as mandated by the law, cannot be used by the government for current spending, but must be transferred only into our reserves.
+In Singapore, the land also forms part of the past reserves.
+More importantly, as the law mandates, the government cannot use proceeds from any land sale for current spending but must be transferred only into our reserves.

-But with a fiscally prudent PAP government, land sale proceeds go back into the reserves, which, when invested, contribute returns to the government in the form of NIRC (Net Investment Returns Contributions), the government uses only the NIRCs for the cost of running the government, thus even though the land has been utilized, all Singaporeans would still enjoy the fruit from it’s value for generations to come.
+But with a fiscally conservative PAP government, land sale proceeds go back into the reserves, which, when invested, contribute returns to the government in the form of NIRC (Net Investment Returns Contributions); the government uses only the NICs for the cost of running the government, thus even though the land has been utilized, all Singaporeans would still enjoy the fruit from its value for generations to come.

 False Equitability vs Real Equitability

-This fiscal philosophy is why even the HDB has to account for the cost of land to the government, even though it does not take into account the cost of land when pricing new built BTO flats.
+This fiscal philosophy is why even the HDB has to account for the cost of land to the government, even though it does not consider the cost of land when pricing newly built BTO flats.

-A piece of Singapore’s land, once written off the books, for whatever reason, is gone.
-To write off the value of the land from the book of past reserves, but not make good the loss, we are in effect, not only writing off the chance of future investment returns from that particular bit of value, but also losing our principal sum as well.
-We are in effect, chipping away at our 家底, our familial wealth.
+Once written off the books, a piece of Singapore’s land, for whatever reason, is gone.
+To write off the value of the land from the book of past reserves but not make good the loss, we are, in effect, not only writing off the chance of future investment returns from that particular bit of value but also losing our principal sum as well.
+We are, chipping away at our 家底, our familial wealth.

-Yes, but the important difference is that that subsidy offset is from current expenditures.
-By having the HDB offset the value of the land back to the reserves, the value of our past reserves does not change, the principal is untouched, where it has a chance to grow, the returns of which will be enjoyed by generations of Singaporeans to come.
+Yes, but the critical difference is that that subsidy offset is from current expenditures.
+By having the HDB offset the value of the land back to the reserves, the value of our past accounts does not change; the principal is untouched, where it has a chance to grow, the returns of which will be enjoyed by generations of Singaporeans to come.